POLS/RUSS 4362: RUSSIA TODAY

 Russia is just too big for any one professor to "pretend" that he or she knows it all.
 In this course you get the combined of three instructors: Dr. Mark Cichock (Political Science); Dr. Lonny Harrison (Modern Languages); and Dr. Pete Smith (Russian/Distance Education).
 As the instructors for your learning experience we are your hosts for the first part of your Russian experience and will guide you along paths you never expected over the next several months.
 In addition, we also bring to you professionals from the field of Russian studies through in-class video conferences with U.S. government agencies, business sector specialists, and commentators from within Russia itself.
 We expect that your reward for participation will be an experience that you will remember long after graduating from UTA.

-The class is instead very heavy on the use of blogs including one that we
+class is instead very heavy on the use of blogs including one that we provide

 There are some excellent sources of information and blogs especially that we

 will be telling you about daily.
 That, of course, means we expect to use

 them and their information for the tests so paying attention to these is very

 As well, each written exam will also include current events items and

 Maps: Students are especially encouraged to use the Maps Collection of the University of Texas at Austin.
 The site is http://www.lib.utexas.edu/maps/index.html.